aceiswild/AmpHIIT/README.md

 https://buymeacoffee.com/stevenmayer

 Building and maintaining AmpHIIT takes real time and effort.
 If it's helped you get moving, a coffee goes a long way toward keeping the app alive and improving it.
 Thanks for the support.
 It genuinely means a lot.

+## Disclaimer

+AmpHIIT is a fitness timer, not medical advice.
+Exercise within your limits and consult a qualified professional before starting a new workout program.